Collector-Trialtypes/webgazer-eyetracking/README.md

 - image_width: we'd suggest you use px (pixels) rather than % (percentages) to make the stimuli consistent between participants.
 - save_script: unless you are only running the experiment on your local machine, you will need to set up a google script to save your data.
 This repository comes with "GoogleScript.js", which you need to upload to your google drive as a "Google Apps Script" and then publish to get the location of the script. **NOTE DO NOT DO THIS WITH A PERSONAL GOOGLE ACCOUNT!
 This script allows participants to write into your google drive!
 If you haven't already, create a new google account for your research.** Instructions about uploading google scripts can be found at https://docs.google.com/document/d/1SKYIJF1dAjMDS6EHUIwfZm2KQVOzx17S6LbU_oSGxdE/edit?usp=sharing
 - trials: How many of the rows in the **freeview_image_file** do you want to run/select?
 Specify the number of rows you have in the **freeview_image_file** to select all the trials.
-- trial_order: If you set this to "random" then it will randomise the order of the trials in the sheet you specified with **freeview_image_file**
+- left_side: This will determine the order of the trials in the sheet you specified with **freeview_image_file**.
+There are 4 options:
+  - "image_1" will put image_1 on the left, image_2 on the right
+  - "image_2" will put image_2 on the left, image_1 on the right
+  - "random" will randomly assign the images to left or right
+  - "counterbalance" will randomly assign the images to left or right, but evenly distribute image_1 and image_2 to either side.
+This is the default option if you don't specify anything in the **left_side** column.

 ## freeview_image_file columns
 There are three columns: **image_1**, **image_2** and **left_image**. **left_image** identifies which image will go on the left, and thus by definition the other image will go on the right.
 You can also randomise which image is on either side.
 This leaves you with three settings for **left_image**:
-- "image_1" will put image_1 on the left, image_2 on the right
-- "image_2" will put image_2 on the left, image_1 on the right
-- "random" will randomly assign the images to left or right

 ## Gotchas